christos99/Nearest-Neighbor-Classifier-Performance-Comparison/README.md

 ## Usage

-To run the code, ensure that you have the necessary dependencies installed.
-You can then execute the script and observe the performance analysis of the KNN and Nearest Centroid classifiers.

 Feel free to experiment with different values of `k` for the KNN classifier or explore other classifiers to further analyze their performance using the MNIST dataset.